niththish/Designs/README.md

 # Designs
-This repository contains all my adobe xd designs related to web and android development.
+This repository contains all my design works related to web and android development.